GaspardMerten/Firebase-Cloud-Messaging-Interop/README.md

-A dart plugin to use the Firebase Cloud Messaging API (JS) in dart.
+A dart plugin to use the Firebase Cloud Messaging Api (JS).
+You can retrieve the user's FCM token, delete it, access the notification data, ...

 ## Setup